 A circulated coin graded AU-55 will show only small patches of wear that are visible on the highest points of the design.
 As is the case with the other grades, wear often occurs in different locations on the coin based upon the coin's design.
 Eye appeal and surface condition are above average.

 Going Beyond the Grade

 All About Uncirculated coins can be very difficult to grade.
-A major part in determining the grade of an AU-55 coin is the amount of mint luster that is left on the surface of the coin.
-If the lighting is poor when you are examining the coin it may appear as a mint state uncirculated coin.
-Conversely, fluorescent lighting tends to over emphasize the amount of wear that is on the coin.
-This can lead you to grade the coin as one of the mid to lower circulated circulated grades (EF-45 to VF-30).
+A significant part in determining the grade of an AU-55 coin is the amount of mint luster that is left on the surface of the coin.
+If the lighting is poor when you are examining the coin, it may appear as a mint state uncirculated coin.
+Conversely, a fluorescent light tends to overemphasize the amount of wear that is on the coin.
+This type of lighting can lead you to grade the coin as one of the mid to lower circulated grades (EF-45 to VF-30).

 Although this coin grade indicates that the coin has circulated, the wear on the coin should not be significant.
 Look closely at the high points of the design.
 There should be little to no loss of detail on the high points.
 However, you should notice that the mint luster is missing on the high points of the coin.
 Additionally, the mint luster may be missing or muted in the open fields on the coin.